Millions of renters at risk of eviction after falling behind on energy bills - Sept. 28, 2022

-The U.S. Department of Housing and Urban Development, commonly abbreviated as HUD, is the main agency that oversees federal affordable housing and community development programs.
+The U.S. Department of Housing and Urban Development — abbreviated as 'HUD' — is the federal agency that oversees affordable housing and community development programs.
 It was created as a cabinet-level department in 1965 as part of President Lyndon Johnson’s War on Poverty.

 HUD administers affordable housing programs that help low-income households pay for rent.
 Through these programs, HUD may also offer supportive services, utility cost reimbursements, self-sufficiency planning, and job training for eligible households.
 The Section 8 Housing Choice Voucher, Section 8 Project-Based Rental Assistance, and Public Housing are HUD’s primary affordable housing programs.